 In a Title IX context the “Complainant” is the person reporting a potential violation of the Sexual Offense Policy and the “Respondent” is the person accused of violating the Sexual Offense Policy.

 If you or someone you know has been accused of committing a Sexual Offense there are a few different resources.
-The student can speak to either of these two people:
+The student can speak to:

 If a student is reporting a Title IX case where the Respondent is a faculty or staff member, the Title IX Procedure follows the guidelines set forth in the Faculty or Staff Sexual Offense Policy respectively.
 To learn more about that process follow this link https://www.clarku.edu/offices/title-ix/policy-and-process/.
 To see the staff and faculty policies follow this link https://www.clarku.edu/offices/title-ix/policy-and-process/.

 Yes.
 You may receive assistance and resources from the Title IX office even if you are not reporting an incident.
 These may include: housing changes, schedule changes, medical assistance or counseling services.